dehfachini/tindog/README.md

 # tindog

-## It is a landing page of the tinder for dogs.
+## It is a landing page of the tinder for dogs...